mariafgg/deformation-portal/site/README.md

 # Icelandic Met Office (IMO) Deformation Portal

+This application streams workflows from the Icelandic Meteorological office concerning surface measurements of volcano deformation and its modelling through deformation models in Iceland, currently more focused in the Reykjanes peninsula activity.

 ## Instructions for Local Development Installation

 To get started, first clone this repo: